bcosca/fatfree/readme.md

 PHP will let you know which particular version you're running and you should get something that looks similar to this:-

 ```
-PHP 5.3.15 (cli) (built: Jul 20 2012 00:20:38)
+PHP 5.4.30 (cli) (built: Jul 22 2014 21:34:41)
-Copyright (c) 1997-2012 The PHP Group
+Copyright (c) 1997-2014 The PHP Group
-Zend Engine v2.3.0, Copyright (c) 1998-2012 Zend Technologies
+Zend Engine v2.4.0, Copyright (c) 1998-2014 Zend Technologies
+    with Xdebug v2.2.5, Copyright (c) 2002-2014, by Derick Rethans
 ```

-Upgrade if necessary and come back here if you've made the jump to PHP 5.3 or a later release.
-If you need a PHP 5.3+ hosting service provider, try one of these services:
+Upgrade if necessary and come back here if you've made the jump to PHP 5.4 or a later release.
+If you need a PHP 5.4+ hosting service provider, try one of these services:

 * [A2 Hosting](http://www.a2hosting.com/2461-15-1-72.html)
 * [DreamHost](http://www.dreamhost.com/r.cgi?665472)